tomwolfe/metamorphic-core/README.md

 Phase 1.5 focuses on implementing a Markdown-Only Automation Workflow to enhance the efficiency and consistency of our development process.
 While immediate speed improvements may be modest, our goal is to create a robust foundation for significant acceleration and improved quality in later phases.
 This focus on refining our *own* development processes aligns with our core ethical principles of transparency, continuous improvement, and efficient resource utilization.
 This also supports more robust and reliable AI-driven code generation and validation.

+**Two-Stage Approach to Markdown-Only Automation:**

+Phase 1.5 is being implemented in two key stages.
+Stage 1 established the fundamental markdown automation workflow and CLI driver.
+Stage 2 continues to enhance the workflow driver with key functionalities like secure file handling, LLM prompt generation and integration, and well-defined, actionable steps.
+The benefits from stages 1 and 2, and synergy with MSGE:

 **Estimated Potential Benefits (Long-Term, Full Integration):**

 *   **MSGE (Without Phase 1.5):** Represents a baseline system with manual operations and loosely coupled components, delivering a starting-point project success likelihood of 65%.
-*   **Phase 1.5 (Separate):** Aims to automate key routine workflow operations, improving developer experience by an estimated 85% in those specific tasks.
+*   **Phase 1.5 (Separate):** Aims to automate key routine workflow operations, improving developer experience by an estimated 85% in those specific tasks once fully integrated.
 *   **MSGE (With Phase 1.5):** The long-term objective is a fully integrated system achieving up to a 95% grade in overall developer efficiency.
 Faster iteration cycles and more consistent code quality are expected.
 Successful execution of the Markdown-Only Automation Workflow is intended to enhance adherence to evolving ethical standards.

 ---